 How POGO Works

-- IDENTIFY systemic corruption of other misconduct in federal government
+- IDENTIFIES systemic corruption, undue influence, or other misconduct impacting the federal government

-- Work with government officials to INITIATE SYSTEMIC POLICY IMPROVEMENTS
+- Works with government officials to IMPLEMENT SYSTEMIC POLICY IMPROVEMENTS

-- Continue to work towards a more EFFECTIVE, ACCOUNTABLE, OPEN, AND ETHICAL federal government
+- Strives for a more EFFECTIVE, ACCOUNTABLE, OPEN, AND ETHICAL federal government

 While some groups are staffed with scientists or experts who focus on a single issue, POGO is an investigative organization with an expertise for working with sources inside the government and whistle-blowers to document evidence of corruption, waste, fraud, or abuse.
 Many of our nation’s most dedicated citizens work in and around the federal government.
 When they come across information revealing serious misconduct, they rightfully believe that they would risk losing their job if they came forward and "blew the whistle" on the wrongdoing they see.
 According to government surveys, one out of every 14 federal employees reported being retaliated against in a two-year period for making disclosures concerning health and safety dangers; unlawful behavior; and/or fraud, waste, and abuse.